Holodomor comes from the combination of the Ukrainian words holod (hunger) and mor (to exterminate or eliminate).

 “What I saw that morning … was inexpressibly horrible.
 On a battlefield, men die quickly, they fight back … Here I saw people dying in solitude by slow degrees, dying hideously, without the excuse of sacrifice for a cause.
 They had been trapped and left to starve, each in his own home, by a political decision made in a far-off capital around conference and banquet tables.
 There was not even the consolation of inevitability to relieve the horror.”

 The genocide did not come to light until the late 1980s with the publication of prominent scholar Robert Conquest’s book Harvest of Sorrow.
 Around the same time, the report of the U.S. Commission on the Ukraine Famine and the International Commission of Inquiry into the 1932-1933 Famine in Ukraine was released.
-For the first time the genocide was gaining worldwide attention.
+For the first time the famine was gaining worldwide attention.

 At the United Nations on November 10, 2003, 25 countries including Russia, Ukraine and the United States signed a joint statement stating, “In the former Soviet Union millions of men, women and children fell victim to the cruel actions and policies of the totalitarian regime.
 The Great Famine in 1932-33 in Ukraine (Holodomor) took 7-10 million innocent lives…”